1zzowiebeha/CITP110/README.md

 Welcome.

-This is proof of iteration for my *CIP110 - Intro to Python* class assignments at LCC.
+This is proof of iteration for my LCC *CIP110 - Intro to Python* class assignments.

 At commits where I would normally squash previous commits into one, I will add a note in the commit body.